NAU hosts several performance facilities for Kitt School of Music students

 Performance facilities Accordion Closed

 Ardrey Memorial Auditorium is a 1,330 capacity performing arts auditorium.
-Ardrey is the performance home for the School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, and Wind Symphony, Opera Theater (spring production only).
+Ardrey is the performance home for the Kitt School of Music’s large concert ensembles, including the NAU Symphony, Chamber Symphony, Symphonic Band, Wind Symphony, and Opera Theater (spring production only).

 Rehearsal facilities Accordion Closed